I'm a branding expert and graphic designer based in Brooklyn, New York. Need help with branding?—Just Get in touch

 Don't get me wrong - instinct has a rightful place at the table, but you have to stay objective.

-Staying on brand and on strategy is crucial, because ultimately its about what works.
+Staying on brand and on strategy is crucial, because ultimately it's all about what works.

 Often a name candidate won’t be available as a url, or as a handle on social media or they name is just taken by one of your competitors.